Lramseyer/vaporview/README.md

   - Copy Name - Copy full path to clipboard
   - Show in Viewer - Shows signal in viewer
 - Added tooltips to netlist view to show details on netlist elements
+- Setting a marker populates the time in the search bar
+- Added Auto Touchpad Scrolling mode

 See the [Changelog](https://github.com/Lramseyer/vaporview/blob/main/CHANGELOG.md) for more details